 I was fortunate to be hired by the same facility after completing my internship hours and so I continued to learn and complete 600+ hours toward my professional licensure there.
 Through this experience, I gained more knowledge and strengthened skills in treating the various issues above and more.
 I became increasingly successful in building healthy client rapport and seeing my clients achieve the goals we developed for their treatment plans.
 As my knowledge and skills grew in this work, so did my passion for it.

 I worked at this facility for another 2 years after passing the National Marriage and Family Therapy Licensing Exam and officially becoming a licensed marriage and family therapist.
-Over this time, I gained the experience necessary to open my own private practice in Fishkill, NY where I now practice exclusively!
+Over this time, I gained the experience necessary to open my own private practice.
 This career move has allowed me grow even further as a person and a therapist, as I’ve been able to concentrate on helping clients the way I truly see fit.
 I can now focus all of my attention on my true passion for working with adult individuals, couples, and families and I am thrilled that each step in my career ended up being just what I needed to get here.